Awards and Prizes

 award: $2000 project budget

-Do you have a creative mission to fulfill?
-Are you looking for a way to fund an interdisciplinary or out-of-the-box idea?
-Writers House — through the Creative Ventures Program —provides budgets of up to $2000 for innovative projects and ideas.
-Creative Ventures Capital Prizes have funded furniture refurbishing, rockumentaries, greening initiatives, culinary adventuring, star-gazing, craft-work, and more.
+The Creative Ventures Program provides budgets of up to $2000 for innovative projects and ideas.
+Is there something you want to do, make, build, or learn?
+Creative Ventures Capital Prizes have funded astrophotography, travel, furniture refurbishing, filmmaking, culinary exploration, glass etching, embroidery, archival research, and more.
 Your project need not be writing-related (though it can be).
-We are most interested in intellectually adventurous ideas that cross disciplinary boundaries, ideas that encourage you to learn or apply a special skill, or ideas that fall outside traditional modes of learning.
+We are especially interested in intellectually adventurous ideas that cross disciplinary boundaries, ideas that encourage you to learn or apply a special skill, or ideas that fall outside traditional modes of learning.
 The Creative Ventures Fund has been supported annually since 2011 by Marc Wolpow (W'80) and Robin Wolpow.

 award: $2000 prize payment

-Do you have a great writing project you want to complete but need a financial cushion in order to do it?
-Awarded annually, the Goldstein Prize is a "writing scholarship" intended to afford you some time to write.
-Prize awarded on the merits of proposed project; preference for award is given to students with financial need.
+Do you have a great writing project you want to work on this summer or next year — but need a financial cushion in order to do it?
+Supporting outstanding writing proposals, the Goldstein Prize is a "writing scholarship" intended to afford you some time to write.
+Prize awarded on the merits of proposed project; preference for award is given to students with demonstrated financial need.
 Endowed in 2010 by Penn parents Michael Goldstein and Danielle Goldstein.

 The Kerry Sherin Wright Prize